apposed/jaunch/README.md

   Java.
 It did once, back when it was the "JavaFX packager", but based on Internet searches and the docs, it seems they removed this feature.
-So you cannot have a "portable application" version of your program, runnable from a USB stick across multiple platforms, as long as the computer has a system installation of Java.
+So you cannot have a "portable application" version of your program, runnable from a USB stick across multiple platforms, leveraging the current computer's system installation of Java.

 * jpackage has a feature to generate multiple launchers, each with its own arguments and main class, which is nice.
 But they end up as separate executables, so you cannot have an option like `fizzbuzz --update` that runs a different main class.
 (It would be doable on the Java side by having a main class that always gets run, which then delegates to another main class, but it's a hassle.)
-Whereas the design of Jaunch enables a `--main-class` option so that `fizzbuzz --main-class org.example.AltClass` will run `AltClass` rather than FizzBuzz's default main class.
+Whereas the design of Jaunch is flexible enough to support a `--main-class` option so that `fizzbuzz --main-class org.example.AltClass` will run `AltClass` rather than FizzBuzz's default main class.

 * On Windows, a jpackage launcher must be either a console application, or a non-console application.
 It cannot be both, contingent on how the user invokes it.
 Whereas Jaunch